CMU-17-214/f2025/README.md

 M/W 11:00 - 12:20 p.m. in [Tepper Building (TEP)](https://www.cmu.edu/admission/sites/default/files/inline-files/Carnegie%20Mellon%20University%20Campus%20Map.pdf) 1403

-**[Hammad Ahmad](https://hammadahmad.io/)**, [TCS](https://www.cmu.edu/admission/sites/default/files/inline-files/Carnegie%20Mellon%20University%20Campus%20Map.pdf) 341, office hours: see calendar
+**[Hammad Ahmad](https://hammadahmad.io/)**, [TCS](https://www.cmu.edu/admission/sites/default/files/inline-files/Carnegie%20Mellon%20University%20Campus%20Map.pdf) 341, office hours: see calendar.
+(I generally have an open door policy: if my office door is open and no-one else is meeting with me, I am happy to answer any questions.
+Feel free to email me for appointments; I am also available over Zoom.)

 Our TAs also provide additional office hours each week; see details in the calendar.

-The instructor has an open door policy: if the instructor's office door is open and no-one else is meeting with him, he is happy to answer any course-related questions.
-Feel free to email any of the course staff for appointments; we are also available over Zoom.

 ## <a name=calendar></a>Calendar